jasminekay505/README-Generator/Portfolio-README.md

 [Questions](#Questions)

 ## Installation
-Open in browser.
+asjd;lkfj

 ## Usage
-Click around and learn more about me.
+a;slkdjfas

 ## License
-MIT
+GPL

 ## Contributing
-Anyone can contribute.
+as;lkdjf

 ## Tests
-None.
+;alskdf

 ## Questions
 If you have any additional questions please take a look at my GitHub profile or send me an email.
-Link to GitHub profile: github.com/jasminekay505
+Link to GitHub profile: github.com/jasminekay505@gmail.com
-Email me: jamsinekay505@gmail.com
+Email me: as;dfj